Phxstick/acnicoy/data/help/overview.md

-This help is split into three parts:
+This help section is split into three parts:

-- [Quick Start](help#Quick_Start): If you aren't up to reading boring detailed descriptions and just want to start learning, this section will give you a broad overview of the most important parts of the application.
+- [Quick Start](help#Quick_Start): If you aren't up to reading boring descriptions and just want to start learning, this section will give you a broad overview of the most important parts of the application.
 - [Components](help#Components): More detailed descriptions for each of the